-With the book now released, it is finally time to clear off the corkboard and make a fresh start on it with the work that is already happening on the next two books.
-The pandemic has had its effects on my ability to work, but I need to start making an effort if these books are to happen.
+With the book now released, it is finally time to clear off the corkboard and make a fresh start on it with the work already happening on the next two books.
+The pandemic has affected my ability to work, but I need to start making an effort if these books are to happen.
 So, to that end, I cleared off the production board last night.
 Here is how it has looked for the past several months as the books were being produced.

 I have kept some of the items from the production board.
 Some are sentimental items, some might interest collectors, and others might be fun to give away as artifacts of the production of the book.
 We shall see, for now, the items I am keeping are in my flat file.
 The rest, well, they were quickly claimed by another.

 That's all for another exciting week on the blog.
 See you back here on Monday!
 Until then...